-Repair Acts, Ireland aims to foster vibrant and restorative repair cultures in Ireland by connecting past stories about mending and fixing things, with what we do today, to how we envision the future.
+studio repair acts fosters restorative cultures in Ireland by connecting past stories about mending, maintenance and healing with what we do today, to how we envision the future.